-ABSTRACT (246 words)
+ABSTRACT (255 words)

 Primates are prolific dispersers of seeds via endozoochory (i.e., defecation and spitting).
 In contrast, epizoochorous seed dispersal (i.e., via adhesion to fur) has rarely been observed in primates.
 On the Guassa Plateau in north-central Ethiopia, grass-eating gelada monkeys (Theropithecus gelada) regularly carry on their fur the barbed seeds of a commonly eaten plant, a low-lying herbaceous forb (Agrocharis melanantha [Apiaceae]).
 Here we describe the basic ecology of this plant-primate relationship.
 For 24 months (November 2017-December 2019), we monitored the number and location of A. melanantha seeds on the fur of geladas (n = 188 individuals) from four size classes: adult males, adult females, juveniles, and infants.
-Seed accumulation (n = 12,563 seeds in total) was seasonal and closely tracked patterns of rainfall at Guassa, peaking in September.
+Seed accumulation (n = 12,563 seeds in total) was seasonal and closely tracked patterns of landscape vegetation phenology at Guassa, peaking in September near the end of the rainy season.
 During seasonal periods of heavy seed accumulation, larger animals carried more seeds, with minor sex differences.
 Seeds accumulated most often on the hindlimbs and on the long-haired ‘cape’ (a secondary sexual characteristic) of adult males.
 Geladas almost never removed seeds during self- or social grooming.
 Rather, fine-scaled data on seed gain and loss from focal follows indicate that geladas gain and lose seeds every few minutes as they walk and sit in their stereotypically upright feeding positions amidst dense terrestrial vegetation.
 We estimate that, on average, geladas disperse seeds roughly 80 m from their parent plants.
 Geladas exert positive and negative fitness impacts on A. melanantha by regularly consuming its herbaceous and underground tissues and effectively dispersing its seeds.

 Key words: primate; seed dispersal; epizoochory; gelada; Afroalpine; Ethiopia; Theropithecus gelada; Agrocharis melanantha